Nevada vs. Hawaii NCAA Football Odds, Plays and Insights | October 16, 2021

 Hawaii Stats and Trends

-- The Rainbow Warriors have been underdogs by 14 points or more one time this year and have not covered the spread once.

-- Hawaii's games this year have hit the over on one of five set point totals (20%).
+- This season, the Rainbow Warriors are winless against the spread when entering a game as an underdog of 14 points or more.

-- The Rainbow Warriors average 27.8 points per game, three more than the Wolf Pack allow (24.8).
+- The Rainbow Warriors rack up three more points per game (27.8) than the Wolf Pack surrender (24.8).

-- When Hawaii scores more than 24.8 points, it is 2-1 against the spread and 3-1 overall.
+- When Hawaii records more than 24.8 points, it is 2-1 against the spread and 3-1 overall.

 - The Rainbow Warriors collect 42.9 more yards per game (417.5) than the Wolf Pack give up per outing (374.6).

-- In games that Hawaii churns out over 374.6 yards, the team is 1-1 against the spread and 2-1 overall.
+- When Hawaii piles up more than 374.6 yards, the team is 1-1 against the spread and 2-1 overall.

 - The Rainbow Warriors have turned the ball over five more times (12 total) than the Wolf Pack have forced a turnover (7) this season.